Two-component relativistic equation-of-motion coupled cluster for electron ionization: Theory

 Here, $\bm{\sigma}_x$, $\bm{\sigma}_y$, and $\bm{\sigma}_z$ represent the Pauli spin matrices.
 After the 4c DHF self-consistent-field procedure, the 2c reference function and corresponding 2c Fock matrix are obtained from the X2C transformation.
 The subsequent correlated calculation then makes use of the X2C-transformed Fock matrix and two-electron integrals evaluated using an untransformed Coulomb operator, within the 2c space.
 For the remainder of this work, we denote mmfX2C carried out with the DCB Hamiltonian as DCB-X2C.

-In terms of the implementation, we recall that the 4c expansion of any atomic-orbital integrals should be done in a fully uncontracted basis to prevent variational collapse or prolapse of the 4c DHF solution.\cite{FaegriJr01_252,Mochizuki03_399,Mochizuki03_40,Li21_207,Haiduke22_1901,Li21_3388,Li22_064112,Li23_171101} However, after performing the X2C transformation, one can recontract the 2c integrals using the basis set's original contraction coefficients.\cite{Li24_3408} Given that we are working in a 2c space only, the post-SCF calculations also employ the no-virtual-pair approximation,\cite{Mittleman71_893,Sucher80_348,Sucher84_703,Hess86_3742,Peierls97_552} in which electron--positron correlation effects are ignored.
+In terms of the implementation, we recall that the 4c expansion of any atomic-orbital integrals should be done in a fully uncontracted basis to prevent variational collapse or prolapse of the 4c DHF solution.\cite{FaegriJr01_252,Mochizuki03_399,Mochizuki03_40,Li21_207,Haiduke22_1901,Li21_3388,Li22_064112,Li23_171101} However, after performing the X2C transformation, one can recontract the 2c integrals using the basis set's original contraction coefficients.\cite{Li24_3408} Given that we are working in a 2c space only, the post self-consistent field (SCF) calculations also employ the no-virtual-pair approximation,\cite{Mittleman71_893,Sucher80_348,Sucher84_703,Hess86_3742,Peierls97_552} in which electron--positron correlation effects are ignored.